How to organise a small closet with lots of clothes: 14 expert tips and tricks

 Elizabeth goes on to add, "I'd recommend storing your clothing items, like your underwear, nightwear, gym, and T-shirts in your dresser.
 By using the vertical fold technique, you can save on space and creasing.
 Plus, you can see everything clearly and you can remove items easily."

-"Once you have folded your clothes using the vertical fold method, then you can divide your clothes, within each drawer using either drawer dividers, and or storage pockets.
-These are great for corralling your underwear, knickers, and socks.
-Plus, they're great for keeping your babies and or children's clothing neatly stored."
+"Once you have folded your clothes using the vertical fold method, then you can divide your clothes, within each drawer using either drawer dividers and or storage pockets.
+These are great for corralling your underwear, knickers, and socks."

 4. Adjust shelf spacing to maximize storage

 Could you fit an extra shelf in between your existing shelves to provide a more efficient and practical storage solution?
-As opposed to creating piles of clothes that have the potential to topple over on a daily basis when trying to retrieve items.
+As opposed to creating piles of clothes that have the potential to topple over daily when trying to retrieve items.

 When space is at a premium, every surface available becomes a valuable storage solution and none more so than the back of the closet door.

 "If you have a built-in closet in your bedroom, use the back of doors to hang dressing gowns, handbags, scarves, hats, etc," advises Elizabeth.
-"By installing sturdy screwed-in or over the door hooks (of course depending on the thickness of your doors), this will maximize your storage space and keep your clothes and accessories off the floors!"
+"By installing sturdy screwed-in or over-the-door hooks (of course depending on the thickness of your doors), this will maximise your storage space and keep your clothes and accessories off the floors."

-"These areas can get very full very quickly with all sorts of things – including clothes that have fallen off of hangers.
-If you need to store things at the bottom then bags or shoes work well but keep them well organized so you can easily see what you have."
+"These areas can get very full very quickly with all sorts of things – including clothes that have fallen off hangers.
+If you need to store things at the bottom then bags or shoes work well but keep them well organised so you can easily see what you have."

-If you are using floorspace for shoes then explore the best shoe organization ideas to prevent them clogging up the space, because that will make the already small space feel more limited.
+If you are using floor space for shoes then explore the best shoe organisation ideas to prevent them from clogging up the space, because that will make the already small space feel more limited.
 "Shoes are a massive space eater," warns Elizabeth, "basic flat shelves store shoes up high," to prevent them even being on the floor in the first place.

 7. Rethink your hangers